 - (3) SIRIUS XM has entered into various programming agreements under which SIRIUS XM's obligations include fixed payments, advertising commitments and revenue sharing arrangements.
-Future revenue sharing costs are dependent upon many factors and are difficult to estimate; therefore, they are not included in the table above. - (4) Includes amounts due related to the Braves Holdings baseball stadium and mixed-use development and SIRIUS XM satellite and transmission, marketing and distribution, satellite incentive payments, and other contractual commitments.
+Future revenue sharing costs are dependent upon many factors and are difficult to estimate; therefore, they are not included in the table above.
+In addition, SIRIUS XM has entered into certain music royalty arrangements that include fixed payments. - (4) Includes amounts due related to the Braves Holdings baseball stadium and mixed-use development and SIRIUS XM satellite and transmission, marketing and distribution, satellite incentive payments, and other contractual commitments.
 SIRIUS XM satellite and transmission commitments are attributable to agreements with third parties to operate and maintain the off-site satellite telemetry, tracking and control facilities and certain components of its terrestrial repeater networks.
 During the year ended December 31, 2016, SIRIUS XM entered into an agreement with Space Systems/Loral to design and build two satellites, SXM-7 and SXM-8, for SIRIUS XM's service.
 SIRIUS XM marketing and distribution commitments primarily relate to payments to sponsors, retailers, automakers and radio manufacturers pursuant to marketing, sponsorship and distribution agreements to promote the SIRIUS XM brand.
 Boeing Satellite Systems International, Inc. and Space Systems/Loral, the manufacturers of SIRIUS XM's in-orbit satellite, may be entitled to future in-orbit satellite incentive performance payments based on the expected operating performance of the satellites meeting their fifteen-year design life.
 Boeing may also be entitled to an additional \$10 million if the XM-4 satellite continues to operate above baseline specifications during the five years beyond the satellite's fifteen-year design life.
 Additionally, SIRIUS XM has entered into various agreements with third parties for general operating purposes.